junxit/us-congress-bills-114/metadata.md

 - 2016-09-20 — The House Committee on Rules reported an original measure, H. Rept.
 114-778, by Mr. Woodall.
 - 2016-09-20 — The House Committee on Rules reported an original measure, H. Rept.
 114-778, by Mr. Woodall.
 - 2016-09-20 — The resolution makes in order only those amendments printed in the report.
+- 2016-09-21 — Considered as privileged matter. (consideration: CR H5726-5731)
+- 2016-09-21 — Considered as unfinished business. (consideration: CR H5737-5738)
+- 2016-09-21 — DEBATE - The House proceeded with one hour of debate on H. Res.
+876.
+- 2016-09-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-09-21 — On agreeing to the resolution Agreed to by recorded vote: 247 - 174 (Roll no. 527). (text: CR H5726-5727)
+- 2016-09-21 — On ordering the previous question Agreed to by the Yeas and Nays: 242 - 181 (Roll no. 526). (consideration: CR H5737)
+- 2016-09-21 — POSTPONED PROCEEDINGS - At the conclusion of debate on H. Res.
+876, the Chair put the question on ordering the previous question and by voice vote, announced the ayes had prevailed.
+Mr. McGovern demanded the yeas and nays and the Chair postponed further proceedings on ordering the previous question until later in the legislative day.
+- 2016-09-21 — Passed/agreed to in House: On agreeing to the resolution Agreed to by recorded vote: 247 - 174 (Roll no. 527).(text: CR H5726-5727)